-Smart cities resources collection for African cities
+Smart cities resources for African cities

-About the Index Page
+About this Index Page

 The smart city concept is relatively new in Africa.
 As various African countries join in the global move to brand their cities “smart”, there is undoubtedly value in learning from the range of current views on smart cities.
 This smart city collection is a collation of different resources on smart cities considered to be most relevant for guiding African cities and towns in their journey towards “smartness”.
 Here we provide journal articles, conference papers, newspaper articles, case studies and guidelines.